Kim Eslinger

 • The existing left turn lane on Washington Ave at the Portland Ave intersection will temporarily become a left turn and through lane.

-• The north sidewalk along Washington Ave remains closed between Hennepin Ave and Nicollet Mall through spring 2022.
-The contractor is utilizing an existing shaft in this area to connect the existing tunnel to the new tunnel.
+• The north sidewalk along Washington Ave remains restricted between Hennepin Ave and Nicollet Mall.
+The contractor will resume tunneling from the existing tunnel to the new tunnel in fall 2022.

-• During this closure, pedestrians share the bike lane on Washington Ave.
+• During these restrictions, pedestrians share the bike lane on Washington Ave.

 • The crosswalks at the Washington Ave intersections of Nicollet Mall and Hennepin Ave remains open.

-• The sidewalk on the east side of 4th Ave S remains closed through spring 2022.
+• The sidewalk on the east side of 4th Ave S remains restricted through the end of the project.
 The dewatering well and pumps are installed in this area.

 • Pedestrians can use the sidewalk on the west side of 4th Ave S.